List of Arizona Diamondbacks team records

-Having won the World Series in 2001, the franchise's fourth season in existence, the Diamondbacks hold the distinction of being the fastest expansion team in Major League Baseball to win a championship.
-In addition, two no-hitters have been thrown in the history of the franchise.
+Having won the World Series in 2001, the franchise's fourth season in existence, the Diamondbacks hold the distinction of being the fastest MLB expansion team to win a championship.
+In addition, three no-hitters have been thrown in franchise history.

-Statistics are current through the 2022 season.
+Statistics are current through the 2024 season.

 Individual career records

 These are records of players with the best performance in particular statistical categories during their tenure with the Diamondbacks.